jennifercadams/Multi-Weather/README.md

 This is a hobby project and the back end is currently hosted using a free service.
 If the back end service is idle for a certain period of time, it will sleep until another request is made.
 This means that sometimes search results or weather data may take up to a minute to load.

-## Version 0.2.2 (15 Mar 2025)
+## Version 0.2.3 (5 Apr 2025)

-- Added high and low temperatures
-- Fixed bug caused by certain location names containing hash symbols
+- Change font to sans-serif
+- Add viewport meta element so that site displays properly on mobile
+- Changes to vite config and React router setup to support deployment on Render

 [View full changelog](CHANGELOG.md)